 As for the controls, I, too, had a hard time trying to find even a minor flaw here.

-The winding crown’s diameter allows to get the movement winded in a fast, but precise manner and the part is just long enough to offer an adequate grip, but not to hurt the back of your palm if you prefer to wear the timepiece lower on your hand.
+The winding crown’s diameter allows to get the movement winded in a fast yet precise manner and the part is just long enough to offer an adequate grip, but not to hurt the back of your palm if you prefer to wear the timepiece lower on your hand.

 The chronograph push-pieces are rather standard, there is nothing special about them.

-All in all, the Vacheron Constantin Patrimony Traditionnelle Chronograph is a beautiful watch and is a nice choice if you are in the market for a vintage chronograph watch in a case made of precious metal and which is priced around $55,000.
+All in all, the Vacheron Constantin Patrimony Traditionnelle Chronograph is a beautiful gadget and is a nice choice if you are in the market for a vintage chronograph in a case made of precious metal and which is priced around $55,000.

 Photos: Vacheron Constantin